OF THE APPROPRIATION BILL (NO. 1) 2002-03

 And we will establish within the Australian Defence Force a permanent IncidentResponse Regiment.
 This will be a highly trained group able to respond to chemical,biological, radiological, nuclear and explosive incidents.
 To support our capacity torespond to such an incident — one we hope will never occur — the Government hasalso authorised a national stockpile of chemical antidotes and vaccines.

 Mr Speaker, Australia operates a substantial immigration programme which in thecoming year will offer permanent migration places at a base level of 105,000 places.
 Inaddition we offer around 12,000 places under the humanitarian category for refugees.
+This is one of the largest offshore humanitarian programmes of any country in theworld.

 But to maintain the integrity of that programme humanitarian places should bereserved for those assessed as genuine refugees and those that have complied withAustralia’s offshore processing arrangements.
 The Government does not intend toallow people smugglers to determine the intake under this programme.

+Last Budget we proposed spending $1,635 million over five years on border security.
 The measures we have taken since, together with the measures I am announcingtonight, will increase that expenditure to $2,872 million.

 This will include $219 million to construct and maintain a purpose built Reception andProcessing Centre on Christmas Island which will allow downsizing of other centres atCurtin and Woomera.
 The Government has allowed $455 million over the next fouryears for receiving and processing asylum seekers at the new facility on ChristmasIsland and, if necessary Cocos Island.